 INDICATORS OF IMMEDIATE IMPACT YEAR DATA REPORTED COMMENTS 13/14 14/15 15/16 2.
 Attitudes to health and safety improve a.
 Report on a suite of measures in the Attitudes and Behaviours Survey (A&B Survey).
-I !
-Complete Reports on the A&B Survey and the NSE are scheduled to be made public on WorkSafe and b.
-Monitor the attitudes and behaviours reported in the National Survey of Employers (NSE).
-I Complete Complete MBIE's websites by the end of 2016.
-Both surveys are used as part of WorkSafe's performance framework, and the A&B Survey provides Supplementary: monitor the rate of employers who agree that good health and safety systems are good for their businesses ^c . %68 83% 84% baselines that contribute to evaluations of WorkSafe's interventions.
-The surveys provide insight into what people both know about and are doing to improve health and safety at work.
-There are continuing signs of positive change, but variable results indicate the health and safety system is still maturing.
-The NSE continues to show that a substantial majority of employers agree that good health and safety systems are good for business (see page 36).
-3. More people in workplaces take responsibili oility for risk a.
-Increase in workers and employers in priority sectors reporting 'top managers (chief executive or board) have responsibility for health and safety at work' ^B . ı 8 8 22% 28% E 54% 57% We have yet to see a step change in employers' and workers' views about responsibility for health and safety and awareness of hazards.
+I 1 Complete Reports on the A&B Survey and the NSE are scheduled to be made public on WorkSafe Monitor the attitudes and behaviours reported in the National Survey of Employers (NSE).
+I Complete Complete and MBIE's websites by the end of 2016.
+Both surveys are used as part of WorkSafe's performance framework, and the A&B Supplementary: monitor the rate of employers who agree that good health and safety systems are good for their businesses ^c .
+89% 83% 84% Survey provides baselines that contribute to evaluations of WorkSafe's interventions.
+The surveys provide insight into what people both know about and are doing to improve health of positive change, but variable results indicate the health and safety system is still maturing.
+The NSE continues to show that a substantial majority of employers agree that good health and safety systems are good for business (see page 38).
+3. More people in workplaces take responsibility for risk ibility for risk a.
+Increase in workers and employers in priority sectors reporting 'top managers (chief executive or board) have responsibility for health and safety at work' ^B .
+1 57% 58% E 54% 57% We have yet to see a step change in employers' and workers' views about responsibility for health and safety and awareness of hazards.
 This confirms the need for more people to take b.
-Monitor workers and employers reporting 'machinery and vehicle manufacturers that supply the industry have important health and safety responsibilities' 8 . ı 8 44% 42% 8 41% 39% responsibility for risk in workplaces.
-The changes in HSWA reinforce this, and WorkSafe is looking for these views to change as the HSWA embeds. c.
-Monitor proportion of workers and employers who 'strongly agree' they always keep an eye out for hazards at work $^{\mathrm{B}}$.
-1 50% E 52% 55% The Canterbury Rebuild Safety Charter made good progress in 2015/16 (see page 33), and d.
+Monitor workers and employers reporting machinery and vehicle manufacturers that supply the industry have important health and safety responsibilities 18 .
+I 4 4% 1 % 39% responsibility for risk in workplaces.
+Ine changes in HSWA reinforce this, and WorkSafe is looking for these views to change as the HSWA embeds. c.
+Monitor proportion of workers and employers who 'strongly agree' they always keep an eye out for hazards at work 8 .
+I 50% E1% 52% E The Canterbury Rebuild Safety Charter made good progress in 2015/16 (see page 35), and WorkSafe is cooing apped in the book d.
 Increase in organisations signed up to the Canterbury Rebuild Safety Charter using Charter self-assessment tool ^D .
-1 142 orgs, 235 assessments 196 orgs, 318 assessments worksale is seeing good uptake of the self- assessment tool, as well as positive feedback on its usefulness for PCBUs in identifying areas to progress health and safety understanding.
+I 142 orgs, 235 assessments 196 orgs, 318 assessments to progress health and safety understanding.